wengn/USD/README.md

 If you'd like to contribute to USD (and we appreciate the help!), please see the [Contributing](http://openusd.org/docs/Contributing-to-USD.html) page in the documentation for more information.

+This is our modified version of Pixar USD.